captainzero93/firefox_saved_password_backup/README.md

 ## Overview

 This tool is designed to find and decrypt passwords saved in Firefox browsers.
 It utilizes the Network Security Services (NSS) library, specifically `nss3.dll`, to initialize cryptographic functions and decrypt data.
-It will compile and run with the included .net version with windows 11 ( .NET Framework 4.8).
+Targets the included .net version bundled with windows 11 ( .NET Framework 4.8).

 ## Features